CtrlK

 Suggestions

-Extract the false positive list and link formatting rules into separate reference files (e.g., FALSE_POSITIVES.md, LINK_FORMAT.md) to reduce main skill length
+Extract the false positive list and link formatting rules into separate referenced files (e.g., FALSE_POSITIVES.md, FORMATTING.md) to reduce the main skill's length and improve progressive disclosure.

 DimensionReasoningScore